coderefinery/2024-03-12-workshop/content/certificates.md

 research organisation.
 We expect you to **follow the 6 days** of the course and provide us with the following **three text documents sent from your university email**:

-1. A document that shows that you did the exercises during the course.
+1. A document that shows that you did the exercises during the course. *Note: if you are planning to delete the exercise repository from your GitHub projects, instead of sending links to your work you can send PDF screenshots e.g. by doing "print to PDF" with your browser.*
    - Write one or more paragraphs about [Day 1 - Exercise 2](https://coderefinery.github.io/git-intro/commits/#exercise): provide the link to the forked repository on your GitHub account and show that you did new commits.
 If you did not use GitHub and if you used the command line, then provide the output of the command `git log --all` for the forked repository.
 Explain what you did.
    - Write one or more paragraphs about [Day 2 - Exercise 3](https://coderefinery.github.io/git-intro/sharing/#exercise): provide the link to the new repository you have created on your GitHub account.
 If you did not use GitHub and if you used the command line, then provide the output of the command `git log --all` for the newly created repository.
 Explain what you did.
    - Write one or more paragraphs about [Day 3 - Exercise 1](https://coderefinery.github.io/git-collaborative/same-repository/#exercise): provide the link to the pull request.
 Explain what you did.
-*Note: if you are planning to delete the exercise repository from your GitHub projects, you can send PDF screenshots e.g. by doing "print to PDF" with your browser.*
 2. Written answers to the following four questions submitted as a document (pdf or word or txt).
 Evaluation criteria: we expect critical answers related to the content of first 3 days with both pros and cons (when relevant):